 They have long intermodal distance and elongated buds.

 They thrive in warm and moderate climates but can adapt to moderate cold weather too.

 The flowering period can last from 8 to 10 weeks.
 Even longer when it comes to pure sativa plants.

 Their level of THC is very high (27% sometimes)

 This type of culture is a bit more difficult because of the large size of the plants and the little steady roots system.

 These plants thrive well in outdoor cultures of warm climates like the Mediterranean coast.
 Indeed they give off their best quality in Equatorial areas.

 Even though these plants are less resistant, they are very much cultivated because of their incomparable effect.

 Nowadays there are some banks that have obtained hybrids with the most desirable qualities of sativa strains and the excellent properties of the indica genetic.
 This way they have created subspecies easier to grow.
-In Ketama Seeds we have our two more sativa strains: KAMNESIA and CREATIVE.
-Two royal plants!
+In Ketama Seeds we have our three more sativa strains: ANANÁ, KAMNESIA and CREATIVE.
+Three royal plants!